 The clinician administering the opioid withdrawal treatment should keep an eye out for signs of drowsiness or motor function impairment.
 After the patient has stabilized on methadone, the dosage is gradually reduced until they are free from opioid dependence.

 Methadone helps alleviate opioid withdrawal symptoms and reduce cravings.
-It’s useful for detoxification from longer-acting opioids such as morphine.
+It’s especially useful for detoxification from longer-acting opioids such as morphine.
 Methadone should be used with caution if the patient has:

 - Respiratory deficiency